Nanofiltration: Solute transport and rejection

 Mechanisms through which solutes in nanofiltration transport through the membrane.

 Unlike membranes with larger and smaller pore sizes, passage of solutes through nanofiltration is significantly more complex.

 Because of the pore sizes, there are three modes of transport of solutes through the membrane.
 These include 1) diffusion (molecule travel due to concentration potential gradients, as seen through reverse osmosis membranes), 2) convection (travel with flow, like in larger pore size filtration such as microfiltration), and 3) electromigration (attraction or repulsion from charges within and near the membrane).

 Additionally, the exclusion mechanisms in nanofiltration are more complex than in other forms of filtration.
 Most filtration systems operate solely by size (steric) exclusion, but at small length scales seen in nanofiltration, important effects include surface charge and hydration (solvation shell).
-The exclusion due to hydration is referred to as dielectric exclusion, a reference to the dielectric constants (energy) associated with a particles precense in solution versus within a membrane substrate.
+The exclusion due to hydration is referred to as dielectric exclusion, a reference to the dielectric constants (energy) associated with a particles presence in solution versus within a membrane substrate.
 Solution pH strongly impacts surface charge, providing a method to understand and better control rejection.

 Primary rejection mechanisms that prevent solutes from entering the pores in nanofiltration.

 The transport and exclusion mechanisms are heavily influenced by membrane pore size, solvent viscosity, membrane thickness, solute diffusivity, solution temperature, solution pH, and membrane dielectric constant.
 The pore size distribution is also important.
 Modeling rejection accurately for NF is very challenging.
 It can be done with applications of the Nernst–Planck equation, although a heavy reliance on fitting parameters to experimental data is usually required.

 In general, charged solutes are much more effectively rejected in NF than uncharged solutes, and multivalent solutes like SO_{4}^{2−} (valence of 2) experience very high rejection.